- Car Rentals

 Hill Station | Backwaters

-Bhimtal is the largest lake in Kumaon region and situated amidst lush green mountains.
-The lake is of 1701 m length, 451 m width and depth of 18 m.
+Bhimtal is the largest lake in the Kumaon region and is situated amidst lush green mountains.
+The lake is 1701 m in length, 451 m in width, and a depth of 18 m.
 It is spread across 63.25 hectares of area.
-The Victoria dam was built on this Lake in 1883 when Kumaon region was under the British Raj.
-Bhimtal offers splendid .....
+The Victoria dam was built .....

 At a distance of 1 km from Tallital Bus Station, Mall Road is one of the most popular tourist attractions in Nainital.
 It connects the North and South West corner of Nainital Lake known as Mallital and Tallital and runs parallel to Nainital Lake.
 Shopping in Mall Road is one of the top activities in Nainital.